BCDigLib/miraspace-migration/README.md

-This repository supports Boston College Digital Library's migration from DigiTool to MiraSpace, a homegrown repository environment that leverages ArchivesSpace, Mirador, and Alma/Primo.
+This repository supports Boston College Digital Library's migration from DigiTool to MiraSpace, a homegrown digital repository environment that leverages ArchivesSpace, Mirador, and Alma/Primo.

 Additional documentation is available on the staff wiki (BC login required):